Seismic magnitude scales: Energy class (K-class) scale

-K (from the Russian word класс, "class", in the sense of a category) is a measure of earthquake magnitude in the energy class or K-class system, developed in 1955 by Soviet seismologists in the remote Garm (Tadjikistan) region of Central Asia; in revised form it is still used for local and regional quakes in many states formerly aligned with the Soviet Union (including Cuba).
+K (from the Russian word класс, 'class', in the sense of a category) is a measure of earthquake magnitude in the energy class or K-class system, developed in 1955 by Soviet seismologists in the remote Garm (Tajikistan) region of Central Asia; in revised form it is still used for local and regional quakes in many states formerly aligned with the Soviet Union (including Cuba).
 Based on seismic energy (K = log ES, in Joules), difficulty in implementing it using the technology of the time led to revisions in 1958 and 1960.
 Adaptation to local conditions has led to various regional K scales, such as KF and KS.

 K values are logarithmic, similar to Richter-style magnitudes, but have a different scaling and zero point.
 K values in the range of 12 to 15 correspond approximately to M 4.5 to 6.
 M(K), M(K), or possibly MK indicates a magnitude M calculated from an energy class K.